javohirhm/SpinOff/README.md

 ## ⭐ Acknowledgements

-Built using the IXI Dataset and inspired by SR3 (Saharia et al., 2021) and DDPM (Ho et al., 2020).
+This work uses the IXI Dataset and builds on diffusion models such as SR3 (Saharia et al., 2021) and DDPM (Ho et al., 2020).